magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 pure.

-Therefore the right path to peace, the path the Buddha laid down, which leads to peace of mind and the pacification of the defilements, is and This is the path of practice.
-It is the path that leads you to purity and leads you to realize and embody the qualities of the .
+Therefore the right path to peace, the path the Buddha laid down, which leads to peace of mind and the pacification of the defilements, is sīla, samādhi and paññā.
+This is the path of practice.
+It is the path that leads you to purity and leads you to realize and embody the qualities of the *samaṇa*.
 It is the way to the complete abandonment of greed, hatred and delusion.
 The practice does not differ from this whether you view it internally or externally.

 This way of training and maturing the mind – which involves chanting, meditation, Dhamma talks and all the other parts of the practice –